Abstract

 The Black Box test method can be used for

-show isolated character recognition.
+may show isolated character recognition.
 The Black Box test method can raise

 awareness about social isolation and pave the way to recognizing solo